Breastfeeding Challenges

 Time to read: 6 min.

-Now you and your baby are settled into a routine and know what you’re doing, any breastfeeding difficulties might feel like a distant memory.
+Now that you and your baby are settled into a routine and know what you’re doing, any breastfeeding difficulties might feel like a distant memory.
 But there may still be a few surprises in store.
 Here’s my advice on tackling potential breastfeeding problems that could lie ahead.

 Whether it’s for a social occasion, travelling, or medical treatment, at some point you may need to be away from your breastfed baby for a while.